eskono/nest/README.md

 Password "0".

-And write text, html in field just choose class, id or tag of element which you want update.
+Write text with html in field just choose class, id or tag of element which you want update.